coderperfect/prodemics/README.md

 An Online School System

-## Front end deployment using Github Pages
+## Frontend deployment using Github Pages

-Instead of going with a separate repo for each front end apps, this repo with different branches for the build artifacts at the root level approach is followed.
+Instead of going with a separate repo for each frontend apps, this repo with different branches for the build artifacts at the root level approach is followed as anyway at a time single frontend app will remain deployed.
 For instance Angular app branch is <a href="https://github.com/coderperfect/prodemics/tree/ghpage">ghpage</a> with it's own gitignore file for local only files to be ignored.

 ## Heroku Maven Plugin